fgimenez/revive-usd/README.md

 **Why this matters for the ecosystem:**

-- Polkadot Hub has no decentralized stablecoin today. rUSD is a first step toward that.
+- Polkadot Hub's EVM layer (`pallet-revive`) is new ground — DeFi primitives like CDP stablecoins are only beginning to emerge there.
 - A stablecoin unlocks the rest of DeFi: lending, DEXs, yield strategies — all need a stable unit of account.
 - Using native PAS as collateral ties rUSD's value directly to the Polkadot Hub economy, rather than importing risk from another chain.